MatejMasata/ETSEIB_Python_Group_3/API_Group_3/README.md

 The previous group also normalized the values of the features to be in range of 0 to 1.

+You can find more info in the *Classifier_Previous_Group.ipynb* file, which is done by the previous group.

 ### API
 This API runs classifier of breast cancer on local server